-- (1) Billboards shall be limited to fourteen (14) feet by forty-eight (48) feet and 672 square feet in size. - (2) Billboards shall be supported by uprights or braces such that the total height not exceed fifty-five (55) feet. - (3) The content of a billboard need not relate to a business activity, use or service undertaken on the premises on which it is placed. - (4) Billboards shall not be permitted [to] face any residential district and must be oriented to face the elevated portion of the Westbank Expressway. - (5) Frequency of a change in copy or message on an electronic billboard shall not exceed once every eight seconds. - (6) The billboard shall not distract drivers of vehicles within the area and shall not under any circumstances imitate or emulate traffic control devices. - (7) Permits for electronic billboards may be restricted based on an overall reduction of the number of billboards in the City. - (8) New billboards shall only be authorized when replacing one or more existing billboards.
-No new billboard shall be established unless it is located on a site of at least one acre, all required setbacks are met on the site and the billboard is located at least 1,200 feet from the nearest billboard.
+- (1) Billboards shall be limited to fourteen (14) feet by forty-eight (48) feet and 672 square feet in size. - (2) Billboards shall be supported by uprights or braces such that the total height not exceed fifty-five (55) feet. - (3) The content of a billboard need not relate to a business activity, use or service undertaken on the premises on which it is placed. - (4) Billboards shall not be permitted [to] face any residential district and must be oriented to face the elevated portion of the Westbank Expressway. - (5) Frequency of a change in copy or message on an electronic billboard shall not exceed once every eight seconds. - (6) The billboard shall not distract drivers of vehicles within the area and shall not under any circumstances imitate or emulate traffic control devices. - (7) Permits for electronic billboards may be restricted based on an overall reduction of the number of billboards in the City. - (8) New billboards shall only be authorized when replacing one or more existing billboards. - a.
+Establishment of a new billboard or the modification or replacement of an existing billboard that includes an electronic message sign shall be authorized when replacing two (2) or more existing billboards, one (1) of which may be an existing billboard that is modified, provided that the establishment of an electronic message sign on a billboard results in the net reduction of at least one (1) billboard in the City and the billboard complies with the requirements of paragraphs (f)(3) through (f)(12) of this section.

+b.
+No new billboard shall be established unless it is located on a site of at least one (1) acre, all required setbacks are met on the site and the billboard is located at least 1,200 feet from the nearest billboard.
 The reduction and replacement requirements shall not apply to portions of the City annexed in 2014.